Inflatable fishing kayaks are becoming more popular. Here is why, plus a look at the best inflatable kayaks out there.

 Verdict: Great versatility with the option to add another full seat.

 The Star Challenger Inflatable is another great option if you are looking for a sit-on-top fishing kayak.
 Made from a highly durable PVC outer shell, it features a width of 38″ (just like the BOTE) making the Star Challenger Inflatable a great choice if you want to cast from your kayak and are looking for to provide a high degree of stability.
 It comes in at 10ft8″ which increases its maneuverability.
+Riding it, it felt like a mix of a kayak and a stand up paddle board to us.

 The seat of the Star Challenger Inflatable is fully removable.
 Lashing points in the front of the kayak can secure your fishing essentials.
 The Star Challenger Inflatable comes with a carry bag in which you can nicely stow it for easy transport no matter where you go to fish.
 A pump and a fin are included as well.